asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 ##Overwhelmed by Legacy Code

 If you are in a situation where you are working on a team that has ownership of a large amount of legacy code static analysis tools will help focus your efforts to improve the code quality.
 Legacy code has several definitions and connotations.
-I start with Michael Feather's definition of legacy code:
+I start with[ Michael Feather](https://michaelfeathers.silvrback.com/)'s definition of legacy code:

 >
 > To me, legacy code is simply code without tests.
 > &mdash; _Michael Feathers, Working Effectively with Legacy Code_
 >

 However, it is important to mention that often the lack of unit tests and code that is untestable go hand in hand.
 You may find yourself in a situation where you now have ownership of a large amount of code that is tightly coupled, not cohesive, has no unit tests, contains huge classes, the classes contain huge methods, and it uses large amounts of static global classes and methods making it even harder to modify.
 And this all exists in a system without an architecture where there are no boundaries or separation of concerns.
 This has happened to me more than once and it is overwhelming.
-Being in these situations can quickly increase the teams stress level and decrease morale.
+Being in these situations can quickly increase the team's stress level and decrease morale.

 It is in these situations the static analysis tool can help you determine a path to start chipping away at the worst code first.
 The tool can give you instant feedback as to the progress of your team and can start changing that stress and low morale into a feeling of accomplishment.